Quantum Walks for Chemical Reaction Networks: Existing graph representations of CRNs

-\textbf{Method 2: Connectivity-matrix (graph-of-graphs) representation.} An alternative approach encodes each chemical species as a molecular graph, typically represented by a connectivity matrix (CM)~\cite{Habershon2015samplingRW, Habershon2016graphrxnpath, Ismail2019auto_multi_rxn_graph, Ismail2022graphCRN_review, Ismail2022success_challenge_ML, Robertson2019fast_screen_graph, Robertson2020dense_network_rxn, Fakhoury2023contactmap_directedwalks_protein_1, Fakhoury2024contactmap_directedwalks_protein_2}.
-Reactions correspond to graph transformations—bond making/breaking events governed by predefined rules or templates.
-This reduces the exploration of chemical space to discrete transitions between connectivity patterns, each representing a stable (meta)structure.
-Random walks on this “graph-of-graphs” provide a stochastic but scalable strategy for pathway sampling, capable of revealing unexpected mechanisms (e.g., formaldehyde decomposition, Pt-catalyzed oxidation and aromatization).
-Refinement with dynamic reaction path sampling and graph-enforcing potentials integrates molecular dynamics while preserving connectivity constraints.
-Challenges include the neglect of conformational diversity, difficulty with proton-coupled processes, and exponential growth of connectivity states with molecular size.
+A second family~\cite{Habershon2015samplingRW, Habershon2016graphrxnpath, Ismail2019auto_multi_rxn_graph, Ismail2022graphCRN_review, Ismail2022success_challenge_ML, Robertson2019fast_screen_graph, Robertson2020dense_network_rxn, Fakhoury2023contactmap_directedwalks_protein_1, Fakhoury2024contactmap_directedwalks_protein_2} encodes each chemical species as a molecular graph, typically via a connectivity matrix.
+Reactions are then graph transformations corresponding to bond-making and bond-breaking events, governed by a predefined set of rules or templates.
+The full CRN becomes a graph whose vertices are connectivity patterns and whose edges are these transformations, and random walks on this graph provide a stochastic but scalable strategy for pathway sampling.
+Limitations of this approach include the neglect of conformational diversity, the difficulty of representing proton-coupled processes, and the exponential growth of the connectivity state space with molecular size.